Skip to Main Content

 Physician or allowed practitioner's plan of care and/or certification present – signed but signature dated untimely.

-• The physician or allowed practitioner signed the plan of care on -----and the receipt date for the claim was -----
+• The physician or allowed practitioner signed the plan of care on -----and the claim receipt date was-----

-• The physician or allowed practitioner signed the plan of care; however, the date is illegible rendering the certification/plan of care untimely.
+• The physician or allowed practitioner signed the plan of care; however, the date is illegible.

 Reference: